xlambein/xlambein.github.io/pages/gui-polymorphic-pattern/index.md

 }
 ```

-As you can see, `Phase` has many default implementations for its methods, and `LayoutPhase` only provides a couple of required methods.
+As you can see, `Phase` has many default implementations for its methods, and `LayoutPhase` only implements a couple.
 This means any call to e.g. `render` or `capture_click`, once they're monomorphized, will be inlined into nothing.
 Even better, calls to `click` will inline to `false`, which means the compiler will get rid of whole `if` blocks.
 More things can be eliminated transitively, and as a result, we get the following monomorphized version of the polymorphic `button<C: Phase>` from above:

 ```rust
 fn button_layout(ctx: &mut LayoutPhase, text: &str) -> bool {